 TGbc Editor: please update the following paragraph in this subclause as shown below:

 [3144, 3150]The figures shown in this subclause illustrate EBCS APs affiliated with an EBCS proxy to provide relaying service.
-However, the same explanation would apply if any of the EBCS AP is replaced with an EBCS STA that is affiliated with an EBCS proxy and provides relaying service without establishing an infrastructure BSS.
+However, the same explanation would apply if any of the EBCS APs is replaced with an EBCS relaying STA without establishing an infrastructure BSS.

 6.3.127.3.1 Function